Apples and Orchards

 Traditional Orchard

-Known as a standard orchard, this traditional style of orchard would have been present on every farm in the West of England to make cider for the family and the labour force.
+Known as a standard orchard, this traditional style of orchard would have been present on every farm in the West of England to make cider for the family and the farm workers.

-The canopy was deliberately held high so livestock could be allowed to roam underneath.
-The apples would have been largely picked by hand.
+The tree height was deliberately high so livestock could graze underneath.
+The apples would have been largely collected by hand.

 Modern Orchard